theopn/dotfiles/README.md

 Here are dotfiles for my systems, M1 MacBook Air and Lenovo ThinkPad X270.
 MBA runs the latest version of macOS, and X270 runs the latest version of Fedora Sway Spin with i3 WM installed (Wayland is *almost* there).

+Tools in this repository are mostly open-source utilities for development.
-You are welcome to take inspiration from any files in this repository, but I do not claim any responsibility for any of the contents of the configurations.
+You are welcome to take inspiration from any files in this repository, but I do not claim any responsibility for any of the contents of the configurations (licensed under the MIT License).
 **Read the code before you use it!**

 ## Installation